 and professional development for its members..."

 Kelly does not walk alone.
 He was raised in a small town in Eastern Washington in a family with a younger sister and brother whom he loves.
 Memories are filled with strong values reflecting; family, sports, work ethic, and the simplicity of life.
 Years were spent in the fields hauling hay, romping around town, and teaching himself how to write music.
 He came to faith at a basketball camp, NBC, and gives thanks to the many Sunday School teachers in this small town who taught the lessons of Christ.
 After college, he began a career in teaching and coaching.
-He soon married his wife, Kathy, and have been together for over 30 years.
+He soon married his wife, Kathy, and have been together for over 33 years.
 They have three children, boy-girl-boy.
 Their daughter passed away in 1994.
 While raising their two sons, he ventured into a ministry to reach the lost, lonely and sick with music and God's Word.
 Their home church, Mountain View Community Church (C&MA) came alongside and brought him up as a lay leader in the congregation going towards his ordination as an ordained pastor.
 Likewise, strong support was given to him from Bill Tate, HCMA chaplain, to begin his chaplain training.
-Recently, Kelly was certicified as a pastoral counselor with the American Association of Christian Counselor ( AACC) and has many opportunities to counsel hurting people.
-Their oldest, Brad, is happily married to Heidi and given birth to our first grandchild.
+Kelly was certicified as a pastoral counselor with the American Association of Christian Counselor ( AACC) and has many opportunities to counsel hurting people.
+Their oldest, Brad, is happily married to Heidi and given birth to second granddaughter.
 They too have a passion to help hurting people and serve at their home church.
-The youngest, Jacob, will be graduating from high school in a year wanting to seek music and ministry into the unknown work world.
-Our family has faced several struggles in life we are continually humbled and challenged by the reality of God using the family, in a manner such as this.
+Our youngest, Jacob, has graduated from high school and is now seeking his place where the Lord is guiding him.
+We are continually humbled and challenged by the reality of God in our lives.
 We pray this simple testimony gives hope to you.

 John 16:33 (NLV)